donsalvadori/tictactoe/README.md

 # tictactoe
-ruby version of tictactoe in command line
+ruby version of an unbeatable game of tictactoe in command line